40 of the best and worst TV and movie bangs

-BEST: Ted "Theodore" Logan (Keanu Reeves) in Bill and Ted's Excellent Adventure
+BEST: Ted Logan (Keanu Reeves) in Bill & Ted's Excellent Adventure

 If Ted's totally Wyld hair gets a little windblown in time-transit, all the better.

-BEST: Phyllis Nefler (Shelley Long) and Hannah Nefler (Jenny Lewis) in Troop Beverly Hills
+BEST: Phyllis (Shelley Long) and Hannah Nefler (Jenny Lewis) in Troop Beverly Hills

 BEST: Natalie Portman in anything

 Oscar winner, Harvard graduate, bangs icon.
-From her piecey-fringed big-screen debut in Léon the Professsional to her bubblegum-tinted turn in Closer, Natalie Portman chooses her hairstyles just as carefully as she does her roles.
+From her piecey-fringed big-screen debut in Léon the Professional to her bubblegum-tinted wig in Closer, Natalie Portman chooses her hairstyles just as carefully as she does her roles.